Austria: Kitzbühel Ski & Snowboard Express

 Welcome to the Austrian Alps!

 Our adventure begins!
-We meet in the afternoon in Kitzbühel, a jewel tucked into the Austrian Alps.
+We meet in the afternoon in Kitzbühel, (and we gather for welcome meeting— click here to see how it works!) a jewel tucked into the Austrian Alps.
 After settling in, we gather for a delicious traditional dinner—a perfect way to break the ice and get to know each other before the days of skiing ahead.

 As night falls, Kitzbühel’s lively bars and clubs are waiting.
 We raise a glass to new friendships and the adventures that await us on the slopes.